 Term Sheets: Other Terms

-In addition to the economic terms and the control terms, there are several other provisions in the term sheet.
-While most of these terms are standard and non-negotiable, it may be worth negotiating on certain aspects of some of these terms.
+In addition to the economic and control terms, there are several other provisions in the term sheet.
+While most of these terms are standard and non-negotiable, it may be worth negotiating on certain aspects of some of these terms as explained below.

 No Shop / Confidentiality

 The "no-shop" and "confidentiality" provisions are standard term sheet provisions.
-Sometimes these provisions are separate clauses, sometimes there are lumped together in one clause.
-The no-shop term (usually between 30 - 60 days) is considered an engagement period during which it would be inappropriate (and a breach of the term sheet) to go shopping the offer to invest to other VCs.
-Whether the terms are enforceable is a gray area, however, VCs do talk to each other and presenting the terms to another VC fund could seriously damage the relationship and cause neither fund to invest.
-It's best to negotiate for a shorter no-shop period (no more than 30 days) to incentivize closing the deal.
+Sometimes these provisions are separated and sometimes they are lumped together in one clause.
+The no-shop term (usually between 30 - 60 days) is considered an engagement period during which it would be inappropriate (and a breach of the term sheet) to go shopping the offer to other VCs.
+Whether the no-shop is legally enforceable is a gray area, however, VCs do talk and presenting the terms to another VC could seriously damage the relationship and cause neither fund to invest.
+It's best to negotiate for a shorter no-shop period to incentivize closing the deal (30 days or less).

-The purpose of the term sheet is to reach a definitive understanding on the deal terms from which the financing documents will be drafted.
-If either party walks away from the term sheet after it is signed, it is possible that thousands of dollars in legal fees will be wasted (on both sides).
-The term sheet will include certain conditions precedent to financing which will need to be completed before the deal can go through.
+The term sheet will also include certain conditions precedent to financing that need to be completed before the deal can go through.
 One of those conditions may be the approval of the fund's investors.
-Always ask to make sure the deal has been approved before agreeing not to pitch other lead investors.
+Always ask to make sure the deal has actually been approved by the fund before agreeing not to pitch other lead investors.

-Note: Even though the term sheet is nonbinding, the laws of certain states (DE, NY, D.C.) may actually be interpreted to create an enforceable obligation to negotiate in good faith to come to an agreement on the terms of the term sheet.
+Even though the term sheet is nonbinding, the laws of certain states (DE, NY, D.C.) may be interpreted to create an enforceable obligation of the parties to negotiate in good faith to come to an agreement on the terms.

-The conditions precedent to the financing are items that must be achieved before the deal can close.
-Generally, the investors will need to complete a due diligence review of the startup to ensure that: the revenue and liabilities have been stated accurately; the cap table is accurate and up to date and all equity grants have vesting schedules and transfer restrictions; the company owns the intellectual property; internal corporate governances has been maintained; contracts have been properly drafted and executed; and there are no current or pending law suits.
+The closing conditions must be achieved before the deal can close.
+Generally, the investors will need to complete a due diligence review of the startup to ensure that: the revenue and liabilities have been stated accurately; the cap table is accurate and up-to-date; all equity grants have vesting schedules and transfer restrictions; the company owns its intellectual property; internal corporate governances has been maintained; contracts have been properly drafted and executed; and there are no current or pending law suits.

 The executed term sheet serves as the foundation from which the financing documents will be drafted.
 The rights and preferences of the Series A Preferred Stock will also be set forth in the company's amended Certificate of Incorporation that will be filed with the Delaware Secretary of State.